 - It’s a good idea to wear a light pair of garden gloves when working with faux greens.
 Like their real counterparts, they can scratch!

-Decorating with real greenery is quintessential Christmas!
-But if you are like me, and tired of the mess they cause then you might want to think about switching to fabulous faux!
+Decorating with real greenery is quintessentially Christmas!
+But if you are like me, and tired of the mess they made then you might want to think about switching to fabulous faux!
 If you do… you won’t go back!